vladhor/EX407/README.md

 ## Task 2: Ad-Hoc Commands
 Generate an SSH keypair on the control node.
 You can perform this step manually.

-Write a script /home/automation/plays/adhoc that uses Ansible ad-hoc commands to achieve the following:
+Write a script `/home/automation/plays/adhoc` that uses Ansible ad-hoc commands to achieve the following:

-User automation is created on all inventory hosts.
++User automation is created on all inventory hosts.
-SSH key (that you generated) is copied to all inventory hosts for the automation user and stored in /home/automation/.ssh/authorized_keys.
++SSH key (that you generated) is copied to all inventory hosts for the **automation** user and stored in `/home/automation/.ssh/authorized_keys`.
-The automation user is allowed to elevate privileges on all inventory hosts without having to provide a password.
++The **automation** user is allowed to elevate privileges on all inventory hosts without having to provide a password.

 After running the adhoc script, you should be able to SSH into all inventory hosts using the automation user without password, as well as a run all privileged commands.

 ## Task 3: File Content
-Create a playbook /home/automation/plays/motd.yml that runs on all inventory hosts and does the following:
+Create a playbook `/home/automation/plays/motd.yml` that runs on all inventory hosts and does the following:

-The playbook should replace any existing content of /etc/motd with text.
++The playbook should replace any existing content of `/etc/motd` with text.
 Text depends on the host group.
-On hosts in the proxy host group the line should be “Welcome to HAProxy server”.
++On hosts in the proxy host group the line should be `“Welcome to HAProxy server”`.
-On hosts in the webserver host group the line should be “Welcome to Apache server”.
++On hosts in the webserver host group the line should be `“Welcome to Apache server”`.
-On hosts in the database host group the line should be “Welcome to MySQL server”.
++On hosts in the database host group the line should be `“Welcome to MySQL server”`.

-Task 4: Configure SSH Server
+## Task 4: Configure SSH Server
-Create a playbook /home/automation/plays/sshd.yml that runs on all inventory hosts and configures SSHD daemon as follows:
+Create a playbook `/home/automation/plays/sshd.yml` that runs on all inventory hosts and configures SSHD daemon as follows:

-banner is set to /etc/motd
++banner is set to `/etc/motd`
-X11Forwarding is disabled
++`X11Forwarding` is disabled
-MaxAuthTries is set to 3
++`MaxAuthTries` is set to 3

 ## Task 5: Ansible Vault
 Create Ansible vault file /home/automation/plays/secret.yml.
 Encryption/decryption password is devops.